Back to Garden & Landscape

 Forsythia

-To 7,500 FS M 4-6’ x 6-8’ Rounded, arching habit.
+To 7,500 FS 4-6’ x 6-8’ Rounded, arching habit.
 Golden yellow flowers bloom before foliage emerges.
 ‘Meadowlark’, ‘Northern Gold’ and ‘Northern Sun’ are more cold-hardy cultivars.

 Juniperus horizontalis